Correspondence Course of Japanese and Chinese Calligraphy Sep. 2018―Jan. 2019

 Deadline for applications on September 10.

-I would like to offer you a Correspondence Course of Japanese Calligraphy.
+I would like to offer you a Correspondence Course of Japanese and Chinese Calligraphy.
 The design of the course requires students to send homework on a monthly basis by classical mail to the teacher.

-You can apply for next school year (September 2017 – June 2018) no later than August 15.
-If you wish to enroll in the course, please send me a short email and let me know your address where I can send the homework.
-You may use a form below.
+You can apply for next school year (September 2018―January 2019) no later than September 10.
+If you wish to enroll in the course, please send me a short email or use the form below and let me know your address where I can send the homework.
 I reply and confirm your application right away.
-The first envelope with the homework will be in your mailbox at the beginning of September.
+The first envelope with the homework will be in your mailbox around September 15.

 For calligraphy, you need a brush, Indian ink, felt pad and paper (old newspaper or paper from a copy machine would do at the beginning).
 You can find these supplies at good art shops or many Asian vendors.
 Just ask for Japanese or Chinese calligraphy.

 It’s a great way to relax and calm down.
 It also made me discover many things about myself.
 I don’t regret it and I’m happy to find out that correspondence way is possible :)

 What you wish to ignite in others must first burn within yourself.
 That’s pretty clear over here.
 Calligraphy is not a social thing.
 At the end of the day, it doesn’t matter if I write alone or next to someone.
 It’s between me and the paper.
 That’s why the correspondence course suits me perfectly.
 Nothing and no one disturbs me, I can have a look at everything, compare, go back, discover and explore.
 Amazing for loners, for others “just” fantastic.